mahgob601/MachineLearning-Project/README.md

  ```
 1- Install the above dependencies

-2- Open PyCharm
+2- Open PyCharm or any IDE

-3- Run the code in the PyCharm Environment
+3- Install git to clone the project

+4- Put the file named "data.csv" in the main folder of the project

+5- install jubyter by running "pip install jupyter" in the terminal

+6- run "jupyter notebook" in the terminal, and it will redirect you to run the notebook
 ```